MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 ### Product backlog

-Development teams add User Stories to their product backlog so that the User Story is automatically assigned the team's default area path and iteration path.
+Development teams add user stories to their product backlog so that the user story is automatically assigned the team's default area path and iteration path.
 Then, they can map those stories under each feature that represents the work required to implement the feature.
-Each User Story should be sized so that it can be completed within a sprint.
+Each user story should be sized so that it can be completed within a sprint.

 > [!div class="mx-imgBorder"]
 > ![Screenshot that shows a product backlog.](media/best-practices/product-backlog.png)